-On January 19, 2017, the Board of Directors of Space appointed Alessandro Agosti as the executive officer for financial reporting in accordance with Article 154-bis of the CFA, with effect from the Effective Merger Date.
+On January 19, 2017, the Board of Directors of Space2 (now Avio S.p.A.) appointed Alessandro Agosti as the executive officer for financial reporting in accordance with Article 154-bis of the CFA, with effect from the Effective Merger Date.
 This appointment, having verified the above-stated professional standing requirements, was confirmed by the Board of Directors of the Issuer on April 10, 2017, having received the opinion of the Board of Statutory Auditors.